ProvableHQ/welcome/documentation/testnet/getting_started/03_deploy_and_execute_demo.md

 PRIVATEKEY=""
 ```

-* ⚠️ Assign $RECORD to the the plaintext record you saved earlier
+* ⚠️ Assign $RECORD to the plaintext record you saved earlier

 ```
 RECORD=""